Unsworth: Landmarks

-Unsworth Library is part of the Bury Libraries group.
+Unsworth Library was part of the Bury Libraries group.
+Prior to its closure, architectural assessments noted that the small building was physically attached to a local welfare centre, structurally classified as part of the area's suburban commercial core due to its position surrounded by retail shops.
 Proposals to close the library in 2010 met with opposition.
 Local musician Guy Garvey was amongst the opposers, claiming to have written some of his best lyrics (for his band Elbow) at the library, finding it to be "a source of inspiration”.
 The proposal was withdrawn in January 2011.
+However, the library was eventually closed down in December 2017.
+The building was briefly reopened in July 2021 as 'The Unsworth Centre', a community hub featuring a book exchange and coffee shop run by volunteers, but abruptly closed indefinitely just a year later in July 2022 due to a lack of sustained funding and volunteer support.